-The report welcomed Kosovo's continued commitment to advance on its European path and the support of the Kosovar population for European integration.
-It regretted, however, the limited progress in implementing the first phase of the European reform programme, while acknowledging the government's commitment to a comprehensive reform process as foreseen by the second phase of the programme.
+Parliament welcomed Kosovo's continued commitment to advance on its European path and the support of the Kosovar population for European integration.
 It called on the Kosovar authorities to show greater political will and strengthen administrative capacity in order to step up the implementation of EU-related reforms.

-Members welcomed the peaceful and orderly conduct of the early parliamentary elections on 6 October 2019 but regretted that Kosovo continues to struggle with political instability after the elections.
-They also regretted that in 2020 the Council had still not managed to adopt visa liberalisation for Kosovo.
+Members welcomed the peaceful and orderly conduct of the early parliamentary elections on 6 October 2019, but deplored the lack of freedom of expression in the Serbian community in Kosovo and the fact that Kosovo continues to struggle with political instability after the elections.
+They also called on the Council to urgently adopt a visa-free regime for Kosovo citizens.